-Even if you meet these requirements, you cannot exclude days of presence in 2000 as a student if you were exempt as a teacher, trainee, or student for any part of more than 5 calendar years unless you establish to the satisfaction of the IRS Field Assistance Area Director that you do not intend to reside permanently in the United States.
+Even if you meet these requirements, you cannot exclude days of presence in 2004 as a student if you were exempt as a teacher, trainee, or student for any part of more than 5 calendar years unless you establish that you do not intend to reside permanently in the United States.
 The facts and circumstances to be considered in determining if you have demonstrated an intent to reside permanently in the United States include, but are not limited to:

 - 1. Whether you have maintained a closer connection to a foreign country than to the United States (for details, see Pub.
 519) and - 2.
-Whether you have taken affirmative steps to change your status from nonimmigrant to lawful permanent resident.

-If you qualify to exclude days of presence as a student, complete Parts I and III of Form 8843.
+Whether you have taken affirmative steps to change your status from nonimmigrant to lawful permanent resident. - If you qualify to exclude days of presence as a student, complete Parts I and III of Form 8843.
 If you have a "Q" visa, complete Part I and only lines 10 through 14 of Part III.
 On line 10, enter the name, address, and telephone number of the director of the cultural exchange program in which you participated.